CP-Violation in the 3-Higgs Doublet Model: CP-Asymmetries from Charged Higgs Bosons and Electric Dipole Moments: Model and Method

 \subsection{EDMs from Charged Higgs Bosons in the 3HDM}

 This section discusses the contributions of the charged Higgs bosons of the 3HDM to both eEDM and nEDM.
-In order to do so, we take the results available in the literature for the 2HDM and make a straightforward generalisation of them.
+For this purpose, we take the results available in the literature for the 2HDM and make a straightforward generalisation of these.
 In the case of the eEDM, the contribution comes from the CP-violating phases in the Yukawa couplings of charged Higgs bosons to fermion pairs.
-The one-loop contribution involving a charged Higgs loop is subdominant due to suppression by the tiny electron Yukawa coupling.
-The dominant contribution comes from the two-loop Barr-Zee type diagrams as shown in Fig.~\ref{fig:barrzeetb}, and it is calculated in Ref.~\cite{BowserChao1997} in the 2HDM for the first time (see also Ref.~\cite{Jung2014}).
-The charged Higgs sector also appears in the Barr-Zee type diagrams of Fig.~\ref{fig:barrzeeHp}, where $\phi^0$ is any of the neutral scalars in the model.
-It has been noted that, in the context of the A2HDM~\cite{Kanemura2020}, the diagrams of Fig.~\ref{fig:barrzeeHp} can have a significant contribution and lead to cancellations with the diagrams of Fig.~\ref{fig:barrzeetb}.
-However, as the 3HDM we study here has a neutral sector with no CP-violating phases, the diagrams of Fig.~\ref{fig:barrzeeHp} do not contribute to the eEDM because the $\phi^0 ee$ and $\phi^0 H_i^+ H_i^-$ couplings contain no CP-violating phase.\footnote{The latter one could not have a CP-violating phase because the coefficient would be real due to the Hermitian is itself in the Lagrangian.} There are non-trivial phases in the couplings $\phi^0 H_2^+ H_3^-$, but they do not appear in the diagram of Fig.~\ref{fig:barrzeeHp} because the charged Higgs boson couples with photon diagonally.
+The tiny electron Yukawa coupling suppresses the charged Higgs one-loop contribution and becomes subdominant.
+The two-loop Barr-Zee type contribution is dominant (the diagram is shown in Fig.~\ref{fig:barrzeetb}) and it was calculated in Ref.~\cite{BowserChao1997} within the 2HDM for the first time (see also Ref.~\cite{Jung2014}).
+The charged Higgs components also appear in the Barr-Zee type diagrams of Fig.~\ref{fig:barrzeeHp}, where $\phi^0$ is any of the neutral scalars in the model.
+It has been noted that, in the context of the A2HDM~\cite{Kanemura2020}\footnote{A 2HDM which prevents tree-level FCNC by special Yukawa alignment in flavour space rather than general 2HDM which imposed a condition that only one scalar field couples to one fermion type field\cite{Pich:2009sp}.}, the diagrams of Fig.~\ref{fig:barrzeeHp} can have a significant contribution and lead to cancellations with the diagrams of Fig.~\ref{fig:barrzeetb}.
+However, as the 3HDM we study here has a neutral sector with no CP-violating phases, the diagrams of Fig.~\ref{fig:barrzeeHp} do not contribute to the eEDM because the $\phi^0 ee$ and $\phi^0 H_i^+ H_i^-$ couplings contain no CP-violating phase\footnote{The latter one could not have a CP-violating phase because the coefficient would be real due to the Hermitian form of the Lagrangian where it appears.}.
+(Also, we have assumed our neutral Higgs sector to be heavy and decoupled, apart from the needed SM-like Higgs state.)
+There are non-trivial phases in the couplings $\phi^0 H_2^+ H_3^-$, but they do not appear in the diagram of Fig.~\ref{fig:barrzeeHp} because the charged Higgs boson couples with a photon diagonally.

-With the choice of a CP-conserving case in the neutral Higgs sector (only the charged Higgs sector contains the CP-violating phase), the dominant Barr-Zee type contribution of the charged Higgs to the eEDM in the 2HDM~\cite{BowserChao1997,Jung2014} can be extrapolated to the 3HDM as follows:
+With the choice of a CP-conserving case in the neutral Higgs sector (only the charged Higgs sector contains the CP-violating phase), the dominant Barr-Zee type contribution of the charged Higgs boson to the eEDM in the 2HDM~\cite{BowserChao1997,Jung2014} can be extrapolated to the 3HDM as follows: